Joaofernandes-DEV/Joaofernandes-DEV/ReadMe.md

 </p>

 <h1 align="center">⚙My favorite Tools and Technologies🌐</h1>
-<p>Here are some of the technologies I use most often, focusing on web development, Java programming, and other key tools.</p>
+<p align="center">Here are some of the technologies I use most often, focusing on web development, Java programming, and other key tools.</p>

 <table align="center">
   <tr>